What are the different types of pneumonia?

 How can pneumonia be described more precisely?

-Experts also classify according to factors other than where the patient was infected and the severity.
+Experts also classify based on factors other than how severe it is and where the patient picked up the .
 But that typically doesn't affect how the is treated.
 Instead, it helps doctors to describe the disease better.

 Atypical pneumonia (walking pneumonia)

-Typical generally begins with a sudden high fever and chills, and then coughing with phlegm comes later.
+Typical normally begins with a sudden high fever and chills, and then coughing with phlegm comes later.

-Atypical is caused by other germs, which are also referred to as "atypical.”
-Older people in particular have fewer or slightly different symptoms if they have atypical : It then starts off rather slowly with a mild fever and/or headache and joint pain.
-Rather than coughing with phlegm, they tend to have a dry cough.
+Atypical is caused by other, non-typical ("atypical") germs.
+Older people in particular have fewer or slightly different symptoms if they have atypical : It then tends to start off rather slowly with a mild fever and/or headache and joint pain.
+Rather than coughing with phlegm, they're more likely to have a dry cough.

-Atypical symptoms don't mean that the lungs are less severely inflamed or that the course of the disease will be milder, though.
+But atypical symptoms don't mean that the lung is less severely inflamed or that the course of the disease will be milder.

 Upper, middle and lower lobe pneumonia

 X-rays play an important role in distinguishing between these types: If an entire part of the lung (lobe) is visibly inflamed, it is known as lobar .
-Depending on which lung lobe is affected, the is referred to as upper, middle or lower lobe .
+Depending on which lobe of the lung is affected, the is referred to as upper, middle or lower lobe .

 If there are several areas of across different lung lobes, it is known as multilobar .
 If the started in airway passages (), it is called bronchopneumonia.

-Sometimes, it's the air sacs that are more inflamed (alveolar ), and sometimes the tissue between the air sacs (interstitial ).
+Sometimes it's the air sacs that are more inflamed (alveolar ), and sometimes it's the tissue between the air sacs (interstitial ).

-Lux LJ, Posey RE, Daniels LS, Henke DC, Durham C, Jonas DE et al. Pharmacokinetic/Pharmacodynamic Measures for Guiding Antibiotic Treatment for Hospital-Acquired Pneumonia.
-November 2014.
-(AHRQ Comparative Effectiveness Reviews; Volume 136).
+Lux LJ, Posey RE, Daniels LS et al. Pharmacokinetic/Pharmacodynamic Measures for Guiding Antibiotic Treatment for Hospital-Acquired Pneumonia.
+(AHRQ Comparative Effectiveness Reviews; No. 136).
+2014.

 National Institute for Health and Care Excellence (NICE).
-Pneumonia: Diagnosis and Management of Community- and Hospital-Acquired Pneumonia in Adults.
-December 03, 2014.
-(NICE Clinical Guidelines; Volume 191).
+Pneumonia: Diagnosis and management of community- and hospital-acquired pneumonia in adults (NICE Clinical Guidelines; No. 191).
+2023.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.